ggldnl/Hexapod-Operator/README.md

 ```

 I used opcode `0x08` as it's the first available.
 Once registered, the dispatcher will automatically invoke the new `ToggleStatusCommand` when the opcode `0x08` is received as first byte over the serial connection.
 The following bytes are treated as arguments and interpreted.

+## 📝 Notes

+When the servos are attached they are automatically set to 0.

+## 🤝 Contribution

+Feel free to contribute by opening issues or submitting pull requests.
+For further information, check out the [main Hexapod repository](https://github.com/ggldnl/Hexapod).